 Our final guiding principle at Oyster is about providing safety and security for our customers and their clientele.
 Safety and security are connected to trust, but they’re also different.
 Safety and security are related to how we build and design our underlying systems to protect our customers and their clientele from fraud and theft at every step.

 For example, we will never openly display a customer’s card number.
 Obfuscating the number is safer and more secure because someone with malicious intent could be snooping during the transaction.
-That is just one small yet significant way to show that we’re protecting our Oyster account holders.
+That is just one small yet significant way to show that we’re protecting our Oyster users.

 A December 2020 report from the National Institute of Statistics and Geography in Mexico showed that more than a million micro, small and medium-sized companies closed their doors over the previous 17 months.
 That is a tragic loss, not only for those business owners but for the Mexican economy itself.
 Who knows how many of those businesses might have survived if they had had better service and more support from their banking partners.

 That’s why it’s our mission at Oyster to reach beyond what the old-guard banks provide (which is not much) to serve Mexican SMBs when and where they really need it: helping them ensure the long-term health and well-being of their businesses as they grow alongside Oyster, their trusted financial services provider.